Top Debt Settlement Companies for 2026

 Look for reviews on Google, Trustpilot, and the Better Business Bureau (BBB) to see what actual clients say about their experiences.
 The BBB also rates businesses based on their practices and transparency.
 Avoid organizations with consistent complaints.

-If you think debt settlement is the right option for you, follow these steps to apply for the program:
+Working with a debt settlement company follows a fairly standard path.
+If you think debt settlement is the right option for you, follow these steps to apply and understand what to expect.

-• Provide more details about your unsecured debts, lenders, interest rates, total balances, and additional information the company requires.
+4. Provide details about your unsecured debts, lenders, interest rates, total balances, and any other information the company requests.

 Alternatives to Debt Settlement Companies